 Why web personalisation could skew objectivity Information we see online is increasingly being tailored by filtered, personalised searches on search engines, automated recommendations from online bookstores and social networks whose algorithms only tell us what is happening to those friends we care about the most.
 The information society can be as diverse as it likes but each of us is already cosseted within our own familiar, safe, predictable information cocoon, so online campaigner Eli Pariser argues in his new book The Filter Bubble.
 Along with Evgeny Morozov, author of The Net Delusion, Eli Pariser joins Gareth Mitchell to debate the pros and cons of web personalisation.

 This week, Hewlett-Packard (where I am on the board) announced that it is exploring jettisoning its struggling PC business in favor of investing more heavily in software, where it sees better potential for growth.
 Meanwhile, Google plans to buy up the cellphone handset maker Motorola Mobility.
 Both moves surprised the tech world.
-But both moves are also in line with a trend I've observed, one that makes me optimistic about the future growth of the American and world economies, despite the recent turmoil in the stock market.